The research network Human Rights Integreation (HRI) aimed to study human rights law as an integrated whole from a users’ perspective.

 The central research objective of the network is the study of human rights law as an integrated whole from a users’ perspective.
 A first research hypothesis concerns the relevance of concepts and theories from legal anthropology for an in-depth analysis of human rights law from the viewpoint of state authorities as well as rights holders.
 A second research hypothesis states that the current lack of co-ordination between different spheres of human rights law creates obstacles leading to sub-optimal human rights protection, and that at least some of these can be removed or reduced.
 The research will identify the frictions that arise in the integrated experience of human rights, as well as existing good practice that alleviates such frictions.

 The Human Rights Integration network consists of Universiteit Gent (UGent), Université Libre de Bruxelles (ULB), Vrije Universiteit Brussel (VUB), Universiteit Antwerpen (UAntwerp), Université Saint-Louis – Bruxelles (USL-B) and Universiteit Utrecht (UU).

-The network organizes an international conference on 9-11 December 2015.
-More information on the conference page.
+The network organized an international conference on 9-11 December 2015.
+It resulted in a published book.